Walked Outta Heaven

-"Walked Outta Heaven" is the second single released by R&B group Jagged Edge from their fourth studio album Hard.
+"Walked Outta Heaven" is the second single released by R&B group Jagged Edge from their 2003 fourth studio album Hard.

 The single peaked at number six on the Billboard Hot 100 in December 2003, making it the group's second best performing single on that chart.
 It also peaked at number 21 on the UK Singles Chart.

 Remix

-The official remix features rapper Scarface.
+The official remix of "Walked Outta Heaven" features rapper Scarface.
 The remix's instrumental sampled "Be Real Black for Me" by Roberta Flack & Donny Hathaway.